Allowing a Fertility Miracle

 At Fertility Partnership we will let you try when other clinics will not.

 Fertility miracles happen all the time.
-Almost every day a patient come to me for help in achieving the dream of having a baby and the chances that I can help them is very small .
+Almost every day a patient come to me for help in achieving the dream of having a baby and the chances that I can help them are very small.
 Too many of these couples, I just want to say “it’s too much of a long shot, your chances of success are so low, do you really have the emotional and financial resources to go through this process and fail?.”
-For some it would be too much of a blow to their already grief laden hearts.
+For some, it would be too much of a blow to their already grief-laden hearts.
 Others just want a chance.

 The dilemma of what to do with advising couples in this situation speaks to the very heart of the two pillars of medical ethics which are based upon Autonomy-right of patients to make their own choice and Beneficence- the requirement of the caregiver to provide true benefit.
 The American Society for Reproductive Medicine actually has guidelines for these situations and I try to do my best to follow them.
 In the end, I would never deny a patient a chance to at least take a shot as long as we understand that we may stop the process if we are not making progress.
 Sometimes it works and they get pregnant.

 There was a woman from Trinidad was 42 years old or arrived at my clinic.
 She had no children having focused on her career in business up until this point.
 An ultrasound and blood test told me that her overbearing reserve was pretty much the bottomed out.
 Everything else was normal and so was her husband’s sperm.
 I explained to her that she really needed to think about an egg donor.
 She told me that she had a clear understanding of and low chance of success that she believed it was going to work and was not only willing but desperate try.
 She had been denied access to the technology and other clinics.
 During her IVF cycle, I managed to retrieve only 2 eggs (a very small number) that resulted in one single embryo and that child must be for five years old now.